Struggling with timestamp column mismatch during DB migration using DMS

 Since the DMS settings have been changed, we will start over with a full load.

-Once the sync is complete, you will suddenly notice something.
+Once the sync is complete, you will notice something.

 This time, data was found on the Aurora side that was 9 hours behind compared to the source server.

-After investigating the situation, it seemed that the records to be fully loaded were out of sync.
-Also, the replication data updated during synchronization was not out of sync.
+After investigating the situation, it seemed that the records being fully loaded were out of sync, but the replication data updated during synchronization was not out of sync.

-serverFully loaded time data (with discrepancies)Replicated time data (no discrepancy)
+serverFully loaded time data (with discrepancies)Replicated time data (no lag)

 on-prem Source10:00:0010:05:00